DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

   tags: ["web"]
 ```

 #### Tip!
-Check your [hierarchy structure](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/hierarchy_structure.md) is correct!
+Check your [hierarchy structure](https://github.com/DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/blob/master/hierarchy_structure.md#hierarchy-structure-of-playbook) is correct!

 ### And now let's create and run our playbook

-Do you remember the first file - `site.yml`?
+Do you remember the code that was showing high-level structure of a playbook?
+Let's create it.

 ```bash
 cd .. && vi site.yml    # We are now back in playbook/